 - Completely white shoes (even laces and sole must be white as well) without any big manufacturer’s logo

 - All undergarments must be white (in case if they appear due to sweating) and decent.

-This is how a ball boy or girl looks like in the picture below when wearing the uniform under the tennis dress code.
+This is how a ball boy or girl looks in the picture below when wearing the uniform under the tennis dress code.